Adán Augusto López: Tabasco gubernatorial campaign

-Recent controversy
+Alleged fuel-smuggling controversy

-In September 2025, Mexican investigative outlets and national newspapers reported allegations linking López to a “huachicol fiscal” fuel-smuggling scheme centered on Dock 289 at the Port of Tampico and to the criminal group “La Barredora” through his former Tabasco security chief, Hernán Bermúdez Requena; López publicly denied any wrongdoing and said he would cooperate with authorities if summoned.
+In September 2025, Mexican investigative outlets and national newspapers reported allegations linking López to a huachicol fiscal fuel-smuggling scheme centered on Dock 289 at the Port of Tampico and to the criminal group "La Barredora" through his former Tabasco security chief, Hernán Bermúdez Requena; López publicly denied any wrongdoing and said he would cooperate with authorities if summoned.

 Huachicol fiscal allegations

-An MCCI investigation, presented on Aristegui Noticias, identified businessman Saúl Vera Ochoa—who had publicly supported López’s political ambitions—as linked to the concessionaire of Dock 289 in Tampico, where a protected witness and former customs chief, Capt.
-Alejandro Torres Joaquín (“Santo”), said at least 14 vessels discharged contraband fuel in 2024–2025 while bribes were paid to facilitate entries; companies tied to the concession, including Tampico Terminal Marítima S.A. de C.V., were detailed in witness statements and corporate records cited by reporters.
-López rejected claims of personal or business ties beyond prior notarial services, urged authorities to clarify Vera’s role, and stated that if anyone bears responsibility they should be held to account.
+An MCCI investigation, presented on Aristegui Noticias, identified businessman Saúl Vera Ochoa—who had publicly supported López's political ambitions—as linked to the concessionaire of Dock 289 in Tampico, where a protected witness and former customs chief, Capt.
+Alejandro Torres Joaquín ("Santo"), said at least 14 vessels discharged contraband fuel in 2024–2025 while bribes were paid to facilitate entries; companies tied to the concession, including Tampico Terminal Marítima S.A. de C.V., were detailed in witness statements and corporate records cited by reporters.
+López rejected claims of personal or business ties beyond prior notarial services, urged authorities to clarify Vera's role, and stated that if anyone bears responsibility they should be held to account.

 La Barredora case

 Separately, authorities detained former Tabasco security secretary Hernán Bermúdez Requena in Paraguay on 12 September 2025 and expelled him to Mexico on 17 September; he faces charges including criminal association, extortion and express kidnapping and is alleged to lead La Barredora, with media noting prior intelligence reports naming the group.
-López stated he had no knowledge during his governorship of criminal activities by Bermúdez and expressed willingness to testify if called; the Tabasco state prosecutor’s office said in late September that López was not under investigation or summons in the Bermúdez matter.
+López stated he had no knowledge during his governorship of criminal activities by Bermúdez and expressed willingness to testify if called; the Tabasco state prosecutor's office said in late September that López was not under investigation or summons in the Bermúdez matter.